jbcdnr/gretel-path-extrapolation/README.md

 Install a conda environment and the dependencies with `./create_env.sh env_name`.

+Data can be downloaded from [zenodo](https://zenodo.org/record/2597008#.XI9kZS3MzOQ) and is contained in `workspace.zip`.

-You can format your own data following the format defined in `main.py:load_data()` documentation or you can download our dataset from [here](https://drive.switch.ch/index.php/s/Ubblvuoxl1EuiLQ).
+You can format your own data following the format defined in `main.py:load_data()` documentation.

 ### Directory structure